Filter Hygiene for Jira — Documentation

 Will it delete filters?

 Yes.
-Admins can delete selected filters after a live preflight and typed DELETE confirmation.
+Admins can delete exactly one reviewed filter after a repeated live impact preflight and typed DELETE confirmation.
 Deleted filters cannot be restored by Filter Hygiene.

 Can I undo changes?

-Eligible recent owner/share changes can be undone from Recent Activity while the undo window is open and enough restore data is available.
-Undo can still fail if Jira rejects ownership or permission restoration.
+Eligible recent owner/share changes can be undone from Recent Activity while the undo window is open and Jira still exactly matches the recorded post-action state.
+Any intervening owner/share change blocks restoration.
+Jira can also reject restoration.
 Deletion has no Filter Hygiene undo.

 Support